News & Culture

 Initially, access to care for substance abuse disorders and mental health was reduced during the pandemic.
 This contributed to higher rates of opioid withdrawal as well as overdose.
 But the use of telehealth and other technology is expanding and governmental regulations regarding prescribing of medication assisted treatment for opioid use disorder such as buprenorphine were relaxed early on, resulting in an increase in access to care later on in the pandemic.
 It is known that group work and the development of relationships with other recovering individuals are important parts of recovery from psychiatric or substance use disorders.
 However, it is not clear if the current care, which is often remote, will continue to be as effective.

-All In Solutions Counseling Center is a network of addiction treatment providers.
-We provide inpatient & outpatient substance abuse treatment programs that are tailored to meet each client’s needs.
+All In Solutions is a network of addiction treatment providers.
+We offer detox, residential, PHP, and IOP substance abuse treatment programs that are tailored to meet each client’s needs.
 Our specialized programs include:

 Our locations include: